 The stats on the podcast was amazing, but yes it’s all starting to come together now.
-We just recently travelled to play in South Korea and Indonesia a few times, and have a UK tour coming up in April which we are so excited for.
+We just recently traveled to play in South Korea and Indonesia a few times, and have a UK tour coming up in April which we are so excited for.

 Where do you see the Melbourne Bounce scene in 10 years time?
 How do you see it evolving?

 The Melbourne Bounce scene is constantly evolving.
 We believe it’s limitless, as a new “style” of Melbourne Bounce comes a long all the time!